trustyai-explainability/community/adr/ADR-0001-trustyai-external-library-integration.md

   * Even if no composition is done, there are still issues of hardcoding the algorithms and
   * Reduced flexibility (third party libraries need to be added directly)

+## Alternatives Considered / Rejected

-### Proposal 2 - Container/Microservice composition: Sidecar container
+### Container/Microservice composition: Sidecar container

 This proposal is based on [KServe’s approach to model explainability](https://kserve.github.io/website/0.8/modelserving/explainer/explainer/#inferenceservice-explainer).
 We assume the case of Python external libraries which need to be used as the algorithmic backend for the TrustyAI service.